Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 ```bash
 xlt.gce.projectId = my-project-1
 ```

-Right now there are no public gcloud images set up for using XLT, however you can build your own images using our public <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">XLT-Packer project</a>.
-It contains a nice readme on how to use it to create XLT images for the cloud vendor of your choice.

 To use the **gce_amin** tool to create, list and stop Google Cloud instances (which will run your [agent controllers](../../manual/010-basics/#acagent-controller) and [agents](../../manual/010-basics/#agents)), navigate to `<XLT>/bin/` and run:
 ```dos